-For the wider curriculum, we assess against the National Curriculum objectives, skills progression components and sticky knowledge for each subject that has been taught that term.
+For the wider curriculum, we assess against the National curriculum objectives, skills progression components and sticky knowledge for each subject that has been taught that term.
 Assessments are made throughout the term and are finalised at the end of each term.
 'Check-it's' are used to inform assessments throughout learning, as are 'Managing Misconceptions' when needed.
 Examples of these can be seen below.
 Often a subject is taught in a continuous block of learning, to enable children to delve deeper into a subject and broaden their knowledge through unbroken learning.
 These final assessments would be made at the end of the block.
 Sticky Knowledge is revisited throughout the term using Sticky Knowledge Organisers.
 Children use their Long-term Memory Scrapbooks to record their 'sticky knowledge' independent learning and discuss what they have learnt with their peers and teacher.
 Books Looks , pupil chats and mini-quiz assessments contribute to assessment judgements.

-See below for examples of how we record these judgements in our assessment documentation for the wider curriculum.
+See below, for examples of how we record these judgements in our assessment documentation for the wider curriculum.

 Subject Leadership and Monitoring

-Subject Leaders monitor their subject four times a year through our new cyclical system.
+Subject Leaders monitor their subject through our new two yearly system.

 1. Planning and Book Look Check - (Teaching Staff collaboration with subject lead managing)

-2. Lesson Observation, including book drop-in and in class pupil chat.
+2. Peer Support Lesson , including book drop-in and in class pupil chat.
 (Subject Lead release time)

 3. Formal Book Look and Pupil Learning Conference - (Subject Lead release time)

 4. Termly Wider Curriculum Progress check - (Teaching Staff collaboration with subject lead managing)

 At each check, there is a specific focus for monitoring; curriculum coverage is checked, subject specific class data is analysed for the class and for groups, development suggestions made and the focus for the next monitoring is shared.